Family Law

 International and Extra Jurisdictional Matters

-There are many layers to a divorce or to a couple separating and sometimes there are complex issues that may arise when one of the parties decides to leaves the country, when one of the parties has already relocated outside of the country, or when one of the parties decides to remove children or assets from the country.
+There are many layers to a divorce or to a couple separating.
+Sometimes, there are complex issues that may arise when one of the parties decides to leave the country, when one of the parties has already relocated outside of the country, or when one of the parties decides to remove children or assets from the country.
 This is particularly true when children are involved, as over the years there have been multiple high-profile cases of “child abduction by parent” in the media.
-Often times child abduction falls under international law known as the Hague Convention.
-For this convention to apply though, the country where the parent took the child to must be signatory to the Hague Convention.
+Often, child abduction falls under an international law known as the Hague Convention.
+For this convention to apply, the country where the parent took the child, must be signatory to the Hague Convention.
 Not all countries are signatories to the convention.
-If a child is removed to a country that is not signatory to the Hague Convention, it becomes much more difficult to enforce the removal of a child back Canada.
+If a child is removed to a country that is not signatory to the Hague Convention, it becomes much more difficult to enforce the removal of a child from that country, back to Canada.
 However, we have successfully negotiated settlements for families who have seen a parent relocate to a country that is not signatory to the Hague Convention.

-The jurisdiction where a matter is decided can have an immense impact on the outcome – as can whether or not a party agrees to participate in a proceeding in a foreign country.
+The jurisdiction where a matter is decided can have an immense impact on the outcome – as can whether a party agrees to participate in a proceeding in a foreign country.
 Jurisdiction refers to the legal scope of the government's powers.
 Canada consists of thirteen provincial and territorial jurisdictions, and one federal jurisdiction.
 The United States consists of fifty state jurisdictions, various territorial jurisdictions, and one federal jurisdiction.
-Determining which jurisdiction a matter should be decided in is not always clear.
-For example if a child was born in Flordia, lived there for two weeks, then the family moved to New York and lived there for five years before moving to Alberta and living there for ten years prior to one of the parents fleeing back to Nevada with the child, there is a real question where the court should hear the matter involving the return of the child.
+Determining which jurisdiction a matter should be decided, is not always clear.
+For example, if a child was born in Florida, lived there for two weeks, then the family moved to New York and lived there for five years before moving to Alberta, then living there for ten years prior to one of the parents fleeing back to Nevada with the child, the question is where the court should hear the matter involving the return of the child.
 There are different thresholds that must be met before any court can assume jurisdiction.

 We know the process can be extremely stressful and can set off many emotions for both parties involved.
 Our team at Resolve Legal Group will be there right by your side.

-Our lawyers have clients in neighbouring provinces and our firm works closely with multiple firms in those provinces, which in turn enables Resolve Legal Group to coordinate services across jurisdictions to ease our client’s fears and provide them with the best representation possible.
+Our lawyers have clients in neighbouring provinces, and our firm works closely with multiple firms in those provinces, which enables Resolve Legal Group to coordinate services across jurisdictions to ease our client’s fears and provide them with the best representation possible.